Planned 2018 Washington Veterans Day Parade

-The 2018 Washington Veterans Day Parade (colloquially called "Trump's military parade") was a planned military parade that would have taken place in Washington, D.C. on November 10, 2018, in honor of the Veterans Day holiday (which took place on 11 November).
+The 2018 Washington Veterans Day Parade (colloquially called "Trump's military parade") was a planned military parade that would have taken place in Washington, D.C., on November 10, 2018, in honor of the Veterans Day holiday (which took place on 11 November).
 On August 16, 2018, it was announced that the military parade would be postponed until 2019.
-In cancelling the parade for 2018, President Donald Trump cited the projected high costs for the parade, which he blamed on D.C. city officials.
+In canceling the parade for 2018, President Donald Trump cited the projected high costs for the parade, which he blamed on D.C. city officials.

 Background

 The parade was expected to include members of all five armed services; the Army, Navy, Air Force, Marine Corps and the Coast Guard, with other units that were to be dressed in period uniforms representing earlier times in the United States military history.
 A memo from General Joseph Dunford reported that the parade was to have focused on historic battles and conflicts such as the Revolutionary War and the War of 1812.
 Between 5,000 and 7,000 service members were to have taken part in the parade, which was to begin at the U.S. Capitol and end at the White House.
 The evolution of women in the service was also to be highlighted in the parade, along with an emphasis on the price of freedom.
 The parade would have included 100 wheeled vehicles instead of tanks, as well as a heavy air component featuring 50 aircraft at the end of the parade.
 U.S. President Donald Trump would have been situated in a reviewing area and surrounded by military heroes.
 Medal of Honor recipients would have been included in reviewing the parade with the President and would have marched in the parade.

 The parade would also have coincided with the 100th anniversary of the end of World War I. It was to have been the first full scale parade in the nation's capital since 1991 involving the men and women of the active and reserve components of the United States Armed Forces and veterans' organizations and the first national Veterans' Day parade in years.
 U.S. President Donald Trump requested the military parade following his admiration of the Bastille Day military parade at the Champs-Élysées in Paris which he attended in 2017.